JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

     # This code takes points with "source crs" in latitude and longitude (Plate Carree) and transforms the coordinates into data_crs (Lambert).
     # These new computed points computed from the corners of the area of interest are then used to slice the data.
-    # We can only slice the netCDF file on dimension variables (x and y), hence this conversion.
+    # You can only slice the netCDF file on dimension variables (x and y), hence this conversion.
     minx, miny = data_crs.transform_point(minlon + minlonScale, minlat + minlatScale, src_crs=ccrs.PlateCarree())
     maxx, maxy = data_crs.transform_point(maxlon + maxlonScale, maxlat + maxlatScale, src_crs=ccrs.PlateCarree())
 ```